 Callendar House is a 4 star visitor attraction, a stunning 14th century, French chateau styled house, complete with working Georgian kitchen,visitor tea room, gift shop, archive service and fantastic kids play park.

 Dollar Park is a beautiful area of mature parkland close to Falkirk town centre.
-The Park offers many horticulture attractions and numerous facilities to help you enjoy your leisure time.
+The Park offers many horticulture attractions and numerous facilities to help you enjoy your leisure time, with it's Walled Garden providing a peaceful and natural haven.

 The John Muir Way stretches 134 miles or 215 km across Scotland’s heartland, from Helensburgh through to Dunbar, Muir's birthplace.
 A large section of the route can be found in the Falkirk area, a must for walking and cycling enthusiasts.